Melissa Neathery, PhD, RN, CNE

 Articles and Presentations

 Finally, Melissa Neathery is involved in her local community.
 Aside from spending time with her husband and two sons, she is an active member of the PEO Sisterhood.
-She has also served on the board of the Cambridge School of Dallas as Secretary and Development Committee Member.
+She has served on the board of the Cambridge School of Dallas as Secretary and Development Committee Member.
 Having lived in Albania for five years with her family doing missions work, Melissa continues to serve foreign visitors as a host and stateside contact.